RobertoNeglia/MultigridSolver/README.md

 The smoother used is Jacobi, but the code is written so that it can be changed to Gauss-Seidel or any other iterative solver that inherits from the `IterativeSolver` abstract class.

+the `GeometricMultigrid` class is the implementation of the 2 level multigrid solver, while the `MultilevelGeometricMultigrid` is the implementation of the multilevel multigrid solver, which should be used for a number of levels **greater or equal than 3**: using this class for a 2 level multigrid solver will result in a **non-efficient solver** due to the particular data structures used for the multilevel implementation.

+There is also an implementation of the `AlgebraicMultigrid` solver: it works, does the CF-splitting correctly, but it's inefficient, probably due to the kind of interpolation we implemented.

 OpenMP has been used to parallelize the code, in particular all matrix-vector multiplications and vector algebra operations.